Art and emotion: Effects of expertise

 The fact that art is analyzed and experienced differently by those with artistic training and expertise than those who are artistically naive has been shown numerous times.
 Researchers have tried to understand how experts interact with art so differently from the art naive, as experts tend to like more abstract compositions, and show a greater liking for both modern and classical types of art.
 Experts also exhibit more arousal when looking at modern and abstract works, while non-experts show more arousal to classical works.

 Other researchers predicted that experts find more complex art interesting because they have changed their appraisals of art to create more interest, or are possibly making completely different types of appraisals than novices.
 Experts described works rated high in complexity as easier to understand and more interesting than did novices, possibly as experts tend to use more idiosyncratic criteria when judging artworks.
 However, experts seem to use the same appraisals of emotions that novices do, but these appraisals are at a higher level, because a wider range of art is comprehensible to experts.

 Expertise and museum visits

 Due to most art being in museums and galleries, most people have to make deliberate choices to interact with art.
 Researchers are interested in what types of experiences and emotions people are looking for when going to experience art in a museum.
 Most people respond that they visit museums to experience 'the pleasure of art' or 'the desire for cultural learning', but when broken down, visitors of museums of classical art are more motivated to see famous works and learn more about them.
 Visitors in contemporary art museums were more motivated by a more emotional connection to the art, and went more for the pleasure than a learning experience.
-Predictors of who would prefer to go to which type of museum lay in education level, art fluency, an socio-economic status.
+Predictors of who would prefer to go to which type of museum lay in education level, art fluency, and socio-economic status.